Ahripyx/Ahripyx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+Currently all repos are private to avoid any copies being submitted in my college.
 <!---
 Ahripyx/Ahripyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.